laradock/laradock/DOCUMENTATION/content/getting-started/index.md

 Depending on the host's operating system you may need to change the value given to `COMPOSE_FILE`.
 When you are running Laradock on Mac OS the correct file separator to use is `:`.
 When running Laradock from a Windows environment multiple files must be separated with `;`.

+By default the containers that will be created have the current directory name as suffix (e.g. `laradock_workspace_1`).
+This can cause mixture of data inside the container volumes if you use laradock in multiple project.
+In this case, either read the guide for [multiple projects](#B) or change the variable `COMPOSE_PROJECT_NAME` to something unique like your project name.

 2 - Build the enviroment and run it using `docker-compose`

 In this example we'll see how to run NGINX (web server) and MySQL (database engine) to host a PHP Web Scripts: